-Start by creating subheaders, which are the backbone of an organized outline.
-These small but mighty pieces of content help you break down your article into bite-sized sections - making it easier for you to write and more digestible for people to read.
+Start by creating subheadings, which are the backbone of an organized outline, under which your paragraphs of text will sit.
+These small but mighty pieces of content help you break down your article into bite-sized sections, making it easier for you to write and more digestible for people to read.

 If it’s a step-by-step guide or a list of tips, start building your outline by listing out all the main points clearly, as in the example below:

 Outline: How to Bake Chocolate Chip Cookies from Scratch